 Chapter 373, Florida Statutes (F.S.), enables and directs the District to regulate the use of water within its jurisdictional boundaries.
 The purpose of the water use regulatory program is to ensure that those water uses permitted by the District are reasonable-beneficial, will not interfere with any presently existing legal uses of water, and are consistent with the public interest pursuant to Section 373.223, F.S.
-The District has adopted rules for regulating the consumptive use of water, which are set forth in Chapters 40E-2 and 40E-20, Florida Administrative Code, (F.A.C.).
-The Applicant's Handbook Basis of Review is incorporated by reference into Chapter 40E-2, F.A.C., and The Basis of Review must be read in conjunction with Chapters 40E-2 and 40E-20, F.A.C., as applicable.
+The District has adopted rules for regulating the consumptive use of water, which are set forth in Chapters 40E-2, Florida Administrative Code, (F.A.C.).
+The Applicant's Handbook for Water Use Permit Applications within the South Florida Water Management District (Applicant's Handbook) is incorporated by reference in Rule 40E-2.091 into Chapter 40E-2, F.A.C., as applicable.